 - Bases: Bases will be set at 60 feet

-1. Time limit for all games is 1 hour and 20 minutes.
+1. The time limit for all games is 1 hour and 20 minutes.
 Time begins after the 1st pitch.
-Time limit could change in case of tournament interruptions.
+The time limit could change in case of tournament interruptions.
 All teams should be prepared to start their game up to 10 minutes early in case we are ahead of schedule.
-(This will help the tournament keep on time)
+(This will help the tournament keep on time).

 2. Run spreads for all games: 12 runs after 3 innings; 8 runs after 4 innings.

 3. Roster Batting will be required during the ENTIRE tournament.
 Regardless of the number of players you have.